-You Can Write a Glorious One-Location Script
+You Can Write a Killer One-Location Script

 Writing a limited-location script can be tough.

-Even if you come up with an angle, obstacles exist when you sit down to write a one-location script.
+Obstacles exist when you sit down to write a one-location script.

 1) How do you distinguish your premise enough from others?